martinSteadD/sem_assessment/use-cases/generate-in-cities-report.md

 ### Success End Condition

-A report is available for the user to view.
+A report is available for the user to view with the fields:
+- Name
+- Total Population
+- Population living in cities
+- %in cities
+- Population Not living in cities
+- %out cities

 ### Failed End Condition